CatalinCighi/directory-mapping/README.md

 # dirmap - Directory Mapping Tool

 A Python package that maps the structure of a directory while respecting `.gitignore` rules and outputs the mapped structure in your chosen format (JSON, YAML, or XML).
-By default, it also trims the structure to exclude common unwanted patterns (like venv, .git, etc.).
+By default, it trims the structure to exclude common unwanted patterns (like venv, .git, etc.) and uses relative paths for better readability.

 ## Features

 - Maps directory structure in JSON, YAML, or XML formats
 - Automatically respects `.gitignore` rules
+- Uses relative paths by default for cleaner output
 - Automatically trims structures to exclude common patterns (like .git, venv, etc.)
 - Configurable exclude patterns via JSON configuration files
 - Simple command-line interface